Donald Trump says Osama bin Laden had just "one hit." What?!?!

 Osama bin Laden had one hit, and it was a bad one, in New York City, the World Trade Center.
 But these other two guys were monsters.
 They were monsters.

-Besides being offensive, Trump’s second claim that Bin Laden had only “one hit” is also not true—among other deadly plots, he masterminded attacks on US embassies in Tanzania and Kenya in 1998 and the deadly attack on the USS Cole warship that killed 17 U.S. sailors in 2000.
+Besides being offensive, Trump’s second claim that Bin Laden had only “one hit” is also not true—among other deadly plots, he masterminded attacks on US embassies in Tanzania and Kenya in 1998 and the deadly attack on the USS Cole warship that killed 17 US sailors in 2000.